 The City provides water and sewer services to its citizens for which it collects monthly charges.
 These charges are based on metered water consumption multiplied by the appropriate water and wastewater rates.
-The Water Rate Study done by Freese & Nichols, Inc recommended a need for rate increases.
-Based on the study and approval by City Council, a two percent (2%) increase over the next three (3) years was implemented on the City's water and sewer rates beginning in

-Fiscal 2020.
-The two percent increase on water and sewer rates for 2020 through 2022 will fund necessary revenue requirements to meet historical expense obligations.
+A Water Rate Study done by Freese & Nichols, Inc in 2020 recommended a need for rate increases.
+An internal analysis on the City's expenses for this division versus revenue received on the services showed a need to increase water and sewer charges.
+Based on the study and approval by City Council, a four percent (4%) increase was implemented on the City's water and sewer rates beginning in Fiscal 2023.
+The four percent increase on water and sewer rates will fund necessary revenue requirements to meet historical expense obligations.

 Water/Wastewater revenue includes charges for water and wastewater consumption as well as fees for water and sewer taps, water meters, service connections and wastewater pretreatment testing.
-Total Fiscal 2021 revised water and wastewater revenues are estimated to be \$17,169,325, a decrease of \$741,288 from Fiscal 2020 actual revenues of \$17,910,613.
-Fiscal 2022 revenue is projected to be \$17,395,987 a 1.32% increase from the Fiscal 2021 revised revenue.
+Total Fiscal 2022 revised water and wastewater revenues are estimated to be \$17,432,678, a decrease of \$355,005 from Fiscal 2021 actual revenues of \$17,787,683.
+Fiscal 2023 revenue is projected to be \$18,116,817 a 3.92% increase from the Fiscal 2022 revised revenue.